ageitgey/face_recognition/README.md

 * [Run a web service to recognize faces via HTTP (Requires Flask to be installed)](https://github.com/ageitgey/face_recognition/blob/master/examples/web_service_example.py)
 * [Recognize faces with a K-nearest neighbors classifier](https://github.com/ageitgey/face_recognition/blob/master/examples/face_recognition_knn.py)

+## Creating standalone executable from examples
+If you need to create a standalone executable from any of examples to run on any computer without the need to install `python` or `face_recognition` you can use [PyInstaller](https://github.com/pyinstaller/pyinstaller), but you should take care of some dependencies for that.
+There is also a good tutorial in [here](https://github.com/ageitgey/face_recognition/issues/357).

 ## Articles and Guides that cover `face_recognition`

 - My article on how Face Recognition works: [Modern Face Recognition with Deep Learning](https://medium.com/@ageitgey/machine-learning-is-fun-part-4-modern-face-recognition-with-deep-learning-c3cffc121d78)